consciousrepo/aionbio/content/executive-overview.md

 Neurostimulation stands as the most advanced field using external fields to modulate biology, alongside things like energy-based tumor ablation.
 FDA-approved therapies that entail applying fields with lasting effects include transcranial magnetic stimulation(TMS) for depression, OCD, smoking cessation, migraines and cranial electrotherapy(CES) for anxiety, insomnia and pain.
 This said, neurostimulation hits a few hard engineering walls because sub-millimeter precision is needed to be effective and fields must punch through skull and brain tissue that acts like a Faraday cage.

-Shifting to translating these approaches to non-neuronal cells, required precision drops to centimeter scale since targets are bigger and because there is no skull barrier, the ability to control the shape of ultrasound fields, referred to as beamforming, is simplified.
+Shifting to translating these approaches to non-neuronal cells, required precision drops to centimeter scale since targets are bigger and, because there is no skull barrier, the ability to control the shape of ultrasound fields, referred to as beamforming, is simplified.

-The advantage neurostimulation has is that because of the action potential mechanism, neurons are able to rectify alternating current(AC) fields into direct current.
+The advantage neurostimulation has is that, because of the action potential mechanism, neurons are able to rectify alternating current(AC) fields into direct current.
 So far for non-excitable cells, the field parameters to depolarize or hyperpolarize cells remains unknown.
 This is where AION is stepping in to map them first.

 The challenge is that fields face a core trade-off between how precisely we can apply certain parameters in a given area with how deeply we can penetrate the body’s tissue.
-A simple example for intuition’s sake is that light is able to focus parameters very precisely while having very poor depth penetration, while on the flip side, magnetic fields are able to permeate through the body very freely with the challenge of focusing desired parameters over a given area.
+A simple example is that light is able to focus parameters very precisely while having very poor depth penetration, while on the flip side, magnetic fields are able to permeate through the body very freely with the challenge of focusing desired parameters over a given area.

 This said, the fact this trade-off exists narrows in our search space dramatically.
 To penetrate deep tissue at a centimeter scale of precision, we can reason about the properties of fields that will overcome this challenge in order to make our exploration feasible, and not something that costs billions of dollars over decades to find.

-Traditional biochemistry does not offer us much of a jumping off point for which field parameters will do what we want in tissues, however that’s where bioelectricity gives us the lens we need with the help of broader neuroscience findings which give us mechanisms of action: mechanical waves like ultrasound effect Piezo channels while electromagnetic fields trigger voltage-gated ion channels.
-Both of these are specialized proteins existing in the cell’s membrane that when conformationally changed, alter the concentration of ions that are able to move between the inside and the outside of the cell, affecting its charge.
+Traditional biochemistry does not offer us much of a jumping off point for which field parameters will do what we want in tissues.
+That's where bioelectricity gives us the lens we need with the help of broader neuroscience findings which give us mechanisms of action: mechanical waves like ultrasound affect Piezo channels while electromagnetic fields trigger voltage-gated ion channels.
+Both of these are specialized proteins existing in the cell’s membrane that, when conformationally changed, alter the concentration of ions that are able to move between the inside and the outside of the cell, affecting its charge.

 ![how bioelectrics are transduced](/img/upstream.png) _Anderson, 2023_[^7]